 As museum audiences continue to evolve and diversify, so do their expectations and needs.

 For instance, a study found that roughly 40% of millennials and 35% of the general population felt that history and art museums were “not for people like me.”

 Marketers also need to find the right balance between marketing a museum as an entertainment destination and an educational organization.
 However, in order to stay relevant, marketers need to connect with prospective visitors from all walks of life.

 Source: Coleen Dilenschneider

 UGC brings authenticity to your brand story by featuring real people your audience can relate to—which makes it easier for them to picture themselves having those experiences, too.

 For many museums, UGC is the ultimate form of social proof.
-In fact, 92 percent of consumers trust word-of-mouth marketing and UGC more than traditional forms of advertising.
+In fact, 90% of consumers trust word-of-mouth marketing and UGC more than traditional forms of advertising.

 Thanks to smartphones, your visitors have direct access to information about just about anything.
 The question is, how can museums leverage their visitors’ curiosity and interest in a way that adds to their experience and knowledge?

 As technology gets more sophisticated, there are new opportunities for museums to create engaging, interactive exhibits, as well as contests, workshops, and new revenue streams, like offering the space for parties or corporate events.
 For example, The New Museum in New York averages 30 to 40 event space inquiries a day, a figure that represents roughly 7% of its revenue.
 And the Metropolitan Museum of Art promotes its gift shop items on social media.

 The challenge is determining how to best use technology and social media to drive sales and inspire brand advocates to share their experiences.